ZBoard is an electric skateboard that doesn’t need a controller

 Both versions include a belt-driven motor, integrated headlights and tail lights, and of course two pressure pads for your feet to move the board forwards and backwards.

-At first, it was a little awkward to get used to controlling the board, especially if if you normally ride something like a Boosted Board which relies on a hand-held controller.
+At first, it was a little awkward to get used to controlling the board, especially if you normally ride something like a Boosted Board which relies on a hand-held controller.
 But after a 20 minute riding session it definitely became easier, and probably would become totally natural over a few weeks of riding.
 Sure, the pedal-based controls weren’t as accurate as a handheld controller, but it actually felt more natural once you got used to it.
 Ditching the controller actually made it feel more like I was just riding a regular skateboard.

-There are some other benefits of not having a controller, like no chance at at lost connection between the controller and the board (something that is rare, but does happen), and no need to charge another device.
+There are some other benefits of not having a controller, like no chance at lost connection between the controller and the board (something that is rare, but does happen), and no need to charge another device.

 Ultimately, the ZBoard is a good alternative if you want an electric skateboard but aren’t into the handheld controller.
 Check out the video above to see us trying it out at CES 2017.